Waterloo, Ontario: 20th and 21st centuries

 The presence of the University of Waterloo in the city caused technological and innovative companies to base in Waterloo, especially companies specializing in computing and software.
 For example, Research in Motion (now BlackBerry Limited), which developed BlackBerry, was started by Mike Lazaridis and Doug Fregin in 1984.
 In 1965, the University of Waterloo was the second-largest private sector employer.
 The construction of the buildings for the University of Waterloo made the unemployment rate very low in the 1960s.
 By 1971, the population of Waterloo had grown 424% since 1945.
 Kitchener was a working class city while Waterloo was a middle class city.
 In 1981, the average annual household income in Kitchener was $26, 279 and in Waterloo was $31,224.
 In 1950, Waterloo had 55 factories that employed 2, 572 people, in 1970 had 79 factories that employed 5,483 workers, and in 1980 there were 132 factories that employed 7,314 workers.
 The founding of the universities led to the north-eastern area becoming developed as the new housing subdivisions were built while the area around Weber declined.
 The architecture of Waterloo changed from a more traditional Victorian architecture style to favouring a more streamlined look, incorporating elements from architectural styles such as Postmodern architecture, which ultimately led to a movement to preserve Waterloo's historical core.
 A 1994 issue of the Financial Post mentioned Waterloo-based companies MKS, WATCOM, and Open Text in a list of the top 100 independent software companies in Canada.
 In 1960, a study revealed 50% of the buying by Waterloo consumers was done in Kitchener, leading to the city to develop a retail district.

 In the 1980s, Waterloo came to have the character of a "post-industrial city".
-Mennonite farmers continued to come to Waterloo in their horse-powered buggies for shopping while the middle class people drove out to eat and drink at the numerous pubs and hotels out in the countryside.
+Mennonite farmers continued to come to Waterloo in their horse-powered buggies for shopping while the middle-class people drove out to eat and drink at the numerous pubs and hotels out in the countryside.

 In June 2011, the Waterloo Region council approved the Ion: a light rail transit line connecting Conestoga Mall in north Waterloo and Fairview Park Mall in south Kitchener.
 Construction on the Ion began in August 2014.
 In 2016, two sections of a corduroy road were unearthed.
 One was in the King Street area of the business district and the second was discovered near the Conestoga Mall.
 The road was probably built by Mennonites using technology acquired in Lancaster County, Pennsylvania, between the late 1790s and 1816.
 The log road was buried in about 1840 and a new road built on top of it.
-A historian explained that the road had been built for access to the mill but was also "one of the first roads cut through (the woods) so people could start settling the area".
+The road had been built for access to the mill but was also "one of the first roads cut through (the woods) so people could start settling the area".
 Ion service began in 2019 and experienced a daily ridership of 25,000 in November 2020.